-B.1.1 The OBM System Extension Profile shall be applicable to a type-approved On-Board Mass (OBM) System Electronic Control Unit (ECU) meeting the requirements of the Client Device.
+B.1.1 The OBM system extension profile shall apply to the electronic control unit (ECU) of a type-approved OBM system meeting the requirements of the client device.

-B.2 Data Record transfer
+B.2 Data Record Transfer

-B.2.1 Where OBM System Data Records are transferred in accordance with A.13, those Data Records shall be formatted in accordance with the On-Board Mass (OBM) System Functional and Technical Specification, and shall use the binary encoding.
+B.2.1 Where OBM system data records are transferred in accordance with A.13, the data records shall be formatted in accordance with the On-Board Mass System Functional and Technical Specification, and shall use binary encoding.